nyandajr/nyandajr/README.md

 - 👋 Hi, I’m @nyandajr
 - 👀 I’m interested in python, R and statistics (data science)
-- 🌱 I’m currently learning python and R
+- 🌱 I’m currently doing data analysis with python and R and doing visualization using Tableau and matplotlib.
 - 💞️ I’m looking to collaborate on data science projects
 - 📫 How to reach me ... my email is nyandafreddy@protonmail.com